 Living beyond your retirement years is one of the top goals that many people have.
-But to be able to enjoy your days as a senior, you need to make the right choices while you’re younger, especially when it comes to your health.
+But to be able to enjoy your days as you age, you need to make the right choices while you’re younger, especially when it comes to your health.

 If you want to live healthily and actively in your retirement years, you need to have a balanced diet.
 Aside from having a strong heart, healthy kidney, and clean lungs, you also need to have a powerful brain.
 This is because having a healthy brain is the key to living a full life even in your 80s or 90s.